prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

 - NOT using ComponentScan here
     - In this configuration, we will define each bean individually in the configuration class

-**What about our dependcies**
+**What about our dependencies**
-- How will we inject our dependcies cause' we know our Coach will need FortuneService
+- How will we inject our dependencies cause' we know our Coach will need FortuneService

 **Step 2: Inject bean dependencies**
 ```java